 Sigma Xi Membership

 Membership in Sigma Xi is by nomination and is conferred in one of two ways.
 Full membership is conferred upon any individual who has shown noteworthy achievement as an original investigator in a field of pure or applied science or engineering.
 Associate membership is available to any individual who has, through initial research achievement in a field of pure or applied science, shown an aptitude for research.
-The process begins by filling out the Membership Nomination Form.
-Read the Sigma Xi Award Rules here.
-Sigma Xi Award excellence in research nomination form here.
+The process begins by filling out the Membership Nomination Form (PDF).
+Read the Sigma Xi Award Rules (PDF).
+Fill out the Sigma Xi Award excellence in research nomination form (PDF).